 President Johnson signed laws requiring seatbelts in all new cars and establishing the National Traffic Safety Agency in late 1966.
 The resulting regulatory framework laid the foundation for safer cars, improved roads, and more stringent driver education.
 It saved lives, and proved that Detroit was capable of making better automobiles.

-Facebook’s product is data, and parallels with 60s-era car manufacturers are necessarily imperfect.
+Facebook’s primary output is data, so the parallels between it and 60s-era car manufacturers are necessarily imperfect.
 But they are there.
-Like the old Chevy Corvair, Facebook’s platform is a profitable but flawed product, imposing severe externalized costs on our privacy and politics.
+Like the old Chevy Corvair, Facebook’s platform is a profitable but flawed product—one that imposes severe externalized costs on our privacy and politics.
 Like GM, Facebook’s unregulated market inhibits it from fixing those flaws.
 Perhaps federal regulation can also afford Facebook the opportunity to improve its product, and become a more responsible corporate citizen.

 This is not to excuse Facebook, which continues to equivocate about the problems with its platform and business model.
 But those politicians asking the company to simply “fix itself” are also shirking their responsibilities.
 If Facebook is capable of making a product that is safe for democracy, then publicly elected officials will have to make them do it.